Vitamin Blood Tests

 A deficiency of B12 can cause a condition known as macrocytic anemia (red blood cells get larger than normal) and neuropathy (nerve damage)

-This test measures Vitamin C levels in the blood.
+Vitamin C Test measures Vitamin C levels in the blood.

 Vitamin C is a powerful antioxidant vital in the production of collagen which affects the health and repair of skin, blood vessels, bones, teeth, cartilage and tendons.